tkeskita/smoothMesh/README.md

 - `-boundaryMaxBlendingFraction` is the maximum fraction (0 <= value <= 1) by which boundary layer edge length and edge direction are blended with the centroidal smoothing locations.
 Zero value disables the effect of all other boundary related variables below (default 0).
 Value 0.8 seems to produce good results in practice.

-- `-boundaryEdgeLength` specifies the target thickness for the first boundary layer cells (prismatic side edge length) (default: 0.05).
+- `-boundaryEdgeLength` specifies the target thickness for the first boundary layer cells (prismatic side edge length).
+If no value is provided, the value of `minEdgeLength` is applied.

 - `-boundaryExpansionRatio` specifies the thickness ratio by which the boundary edge length is assumed to increase (default: 1.3).